apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 #### Preconditions

+    Stream.isOpen else raise IOException

-With the offset of 0 and the length known to be that of the buffer, the preconditions can be simplified to
+With the offset of 0 and the length known to be that of the buffer, the other preconditions of `write(byte[] buffer, int offset, int len)` can be simplified to

     buffer != null else raise NullPointerException